 As the climate continues to change, it is important, now more than ever, to quantify what is happening to the glaciers of the Himalaya.
 “Boots on the ground” research approaches in Nepal serve as invaluable ways to gather data in high-resolution and in real-time.
-Partnerships with the local community, trekking guides, photographers, mountaineers, and other researchers are crucial to obtaining data that inform and inspire.
+Partnerships with the local communities, trekking and mountain guides, and other researchers are crucial to obtaining data that inform and inspire.

 Black Ice consists of a small team of scientists and Sherpas who work together on Nepal’s glaciers and mountains.
 Much focus has been on Ngozumpa glacier, which is an 18-kilometer “river of ice” riddled with supraglacial lakes.
 These effectively eat away at the glacier from above and below.
 Black Ice studies these lakes and their behavior through time lapse photography and in-situ field research.